Guidance for Candidates Collecting Elector Signatures

 - The witness does not have to be a qualified elector.

 The Canada Elections Act (the Act) requires each candidate to collect at least 100 signatures of electors residing in the electoral district in which they intend to run (or at least 50 signatures for electoral districts listed in Schedule 3 of the Act).
-Due to the COVID-19 pandemic, we have introduced new procedures and guidelines to protect the health of candidates and the public.
+We have introduced the following procedures and guidelines to inform candidates how to fulfill this requirement.

 Electronic Distribution of Elector Signature Pages